Gleghorn-Lab/DSM/README.md

 ```

 ### 3. Conditional Generation (e.g., Binders - using DSM-ppi)
-If using DSM-ppi, the input format is specific for generating a binder (SeqB) for a target (SeqA).

 ```python
 # from models.modeling_dsm import DSM_ppi
 # model_binder = DSM_ppi.from_pretrained("GleghornLab/DSM_650_ppi_lora").to(device).eval()